An Information-Theoretic Analysis of Thompson Sampling for Logistic Bandits: Introduction

-In this work, we focus on the TS algorithm~\citep{thompson_likelihood_1933}, which, despite its simplicity, has proven to be highly effective across a wide range of problems~\citep{russo_tutorial_2018, chapelle_empirical_2011}.
-To analyze the regret of TS,~\citet{russo_information-theoretic_2015} introduced the concept of the information ratio, a statistic that quantifies the trade-off between the information gained about the parameter and the immediate regret incurred.~\citet{dong_information-theoretic_2018} conjectured that the information ratio for TS in logistic bandits could be bounded solely by the problem's dimension $d$, and several studies have since aimed to characterize this ratio for logistic bandits.
+In this work, we focus on the Thompson Sampling algorithm~\citep{thompson_likelihood_1933}, which, despite its simplicity, has proven to be effective for a wide range of problems~\citep{russo_tutorial_2018, chapelle_empirical_2011}.
+To analyze the TS expected regret,~\citet{russo_information-theoretic_2015} introduced the concept of the information ratio, defined as the ratio between the squared expected instant regret , and the information gained about the optimal action.
+Building on this framework, \citet{dong_information-theoretic_2018} derived a near-optimal regret rate of $O(d \sqrt{T \log T})$ for $d$-dimensional linear bandit problems.
+However, applying this analysis to the logistic setting yields regret bounds that grow exponentially with the parameter $\beta$ (see \Cref{sec:adaptation}).
+Using numerical simulations, they conjectured that the TS information ratio for logistic bandits depends only on the problem's dimension $d$.